Most freelancers start off invoicing and accounting with Word and Excel. But there's a better way.

 5 Signs to Stop Using Microsoft Word and Excel for Your Accounting

-1. You’ve Sent an Invoice with Errors
+1. You’ve Sent an Invoice (or Several) With Errors

 It’s a cinch, right?
-You pull up last month’s invoice for your client, hit “save as” and update the information.
+You pull up last month’s invoice for your client, hit “save as,” and update the information.
 It feels like no big deal when you’re doing it.
 You just save the new copy and send the invoice on its merry way.

-2. You’ve Lost a Document
+2. You’ve Lost a Document in Your Filing System

 3. You’ve Discovered Mistakes in Your Reports